lee2sman/everyday/README.md

 minimal test, not a game, to move a player @ around screen with key presses, just vanilla browser API
 237
 little test page listing my computers, inspired by the ultra-minimal design of breadpunk.club/~yeast (eli)
+238
+list of white noise sounds in my room